MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ApiManagement/v1.1.4/New-AzureRmApiManagement.md

 ```

 ### -Capacity
-Specifies the SKU capacity of the azure_2 API Management service.
+Specifies the SKU capacity of the Azure API Management service.
 The default is one (1).

 ```yaml